 These fish come from the family Botiidae.
 However, they used to fall under the family Cobitidae (back when loaches were only split into two groups: Cobitidae and Balitoridae).

-They are extremely diverse and widespread through Asia and the Middle East.
+They are extremely diverse and widespread throughout Asia and the Middle East.
 Native populations are thriving due to how widespread both their species and family are.

 These fish are active during the day and will constantly be looking for food.
 This energy brings a lot of life to the bottom of your tank.